-The Challenge is delivered online via Blackboard and comprises an Introduction to Social Justice, and 4 themed sections.
+The Challenge is delivered online via Blackboard and comprises an Introduction to Social Justice and 6 themed sections.
 To complete the Challenge students must complete the Introduction and 2 themed sections of their choice, but they can do them all if they wish.
-The Social Justice Challenge is part of Stellify and completion of the Challenge contributes towards the Manchester Leadership Award.
+The Social Justice Challenge is part of Stellify and completion of the Challenge contributes towards the Stellify Award.

 "I really enjoyed doing this challenge as it was extremely interesting and gave me the opportunity to think and reflect on some of the problems the world is facing" - Student

 The Introduction to Social Justice introduces students to the concept of social justice, what it involves, and why it matters.

 The Higher Education section examines topics such as access and funding, and asks, ‘Who should go to university?
 Who benefits from university?
 Who should pay for it?’

 The Mental Health section looks at inequalities in mental health and explores how and why mental health problems affect different communities differently.

 The Trade section discusses what trade is, how it works, and why there are winners and losers in the current system of trade.